-ProStart students who meet the requirements are awarded an industry-recognized credential – the ProStart National Certificate of Achievement (COA).
-To earn the certificate, students pass two national exams, demonstrate a proficiency of foundational skills and document 400 work hours in the industry.
+Students who have completed the requirements of the ProStart program are awarded an industry-recognized certificate – the ProStart National Certificate of Achievement.
+To earn the certificate, students pass two national exams, demonstrate a mastery of foundational skills and work 400 mentored hours.

-Students who receive the COA receive extra consideration for NRAEF scholarship opportunities and course credits at numerous of the country’s leading hospitality and culinary arts colleges and universities.
+Students who receive the certificate are eligible for NRAEF scholarship opportunities and course credits at more than 75 of the country’s leading hospitality and culinary arts colleges and universities.